Fighting the COVID-19 epidemic with Zoom video conference

-Ken hosted a Zoom video conference for research report, which was originally scheduled as a face-to-face meeting, on February 27 and 28, 2020.
-Online meeting is an effective option to prevent the spread of coronavirus infection.
+Takahashi hosted a zoom video conference for research reports, which was originally scheduled as a face-to-face meeting, on February 27 and 28, 2020.
+Online meetings are an effective option to prevent the spread of coronavirus infection.

-A research group of “Living in Space” is a section of Grant-in-Aid for Scientific Research on Innovative Area supported by Ministry of Education, Culture, Sports, Science and Technology in Japan.
+A research group of “Living in Space” is a section of Grant-in-Aid for Scientific Research on Innovative Areas supported by the Ministry of Education, Culture, Sports, Science and Technology in Japan.
 The research group holds its conference biannually.
-More than 60 researchers in the fields of space biology and medicine attended the conference and reported their findings and achievements.
+Over 60 researchers in the fields of space biology and medicine attended the conference and reported their findings and achievements.

-In Japan, work styles and business productivity are more concerned than ever, and video meeting is thought as one of the solutions to streamline face-to-face meetings that impose location restrictions.
-The COVID-19 epidemic is unexpectedly urging for solutions to the problems.
+In Japan, working styles and business productivity are undergoing more changes than ever, and video meetings are thought to be one of the solutions to streamline face-to-face meetings that impose location restrictions.
+The COVID-19 epidemic is unexpectedly urging for solutions to these problems.